up

 Program Performance Measures

-2 MCPS has steadily increased the number of licensed mental health professionals within the school system and has provided additional trainings on risk assessment screenings for in-school staff.
+2 Montgomery County Public Schools (MCPS) has steadily increased the number of licensed mental health professionals within the school system and has provided additional trainings on risk assessment screenings for in-school staff.
 This appears to have resulted in fewer external referrals to the Crisis Center, with the referrals generally reflecting higher acuity.

-3 Despite having overall fewer school referrals from MCPS in FY24, the percentage of students diverted into a community resource has continued to remain high, which reflects the Crisis Center staff's skilled use of community alternatives.
+3 Despite having overall fewer school referrals from Montgomery County Public Schools in FY24, the percentage of students diverted into a community resource has continued to remain high, which reflects the Crisis Center staff's skilled use of community alternatives.

 anchor